-We apply a thin layer of food-grade wax to seal in the freshness of our egg and to further keep out any harmful bacteria the eggs could encounter once they leave our facility.
+We apply a thin layer of food-grade wax to seal in the freshness of our eggs and to further keep out any harmful bacteria the eggs could encounter once they leave our facility.
 This wax coating is barely noticeable and completely safe.

 Why would I use your pasteurized eggs when I can use liquid eggs that are pasteurized?

-Liquid eggs are also pasteurized, thus safe for many applications in place of regular eggs.
+Liquid eggs are also pasteurized, and thus safe for many applications in place of regular eggs.
 However, with liquid eggs, you cannot prepare fried eggs over easy or sunny-side up, nor can you poach or soft boil liquid eggs.
 Many culinary techniques just won't work with liquid eggs.
 Finally, the processing liquid eggs go through changes the flavor significantly.
-Pasteurized eggs taste great and are great to use when you can't compromise a recipe that calls for real eggs.
-Pasteurized eggs are also a simplified and exact measure, as many recipes call for number of eggs, not ounces or cups of eggs.
+Pasteurized eggs taste great and are perfect when you can't compromise a recipe that calls for real eggs.
+Pasteurized eggs are also a simplified and exact measure, as many recipes call for a number of eggs, not ounces or cups of eggs.
 They're a great solution for egg safety.

 Where do you get the eggs you pasteurize?